 Alongside your placement, you will take part in an extensive professional development programme, led by industry experts.
 You’ll come together regularly with your fellow associates and leaders in the sector to take part in facilitated learning, network and explore key aspects of the grant-giving sector to develop your knowledge, understanding and skills.

 This blend of training, networking and on-the-job experience will mean that, at the end of the 12-month programme you will have the experience and skills you need to prepare for a decision-making position in a foundation or trust to influence real change in communities.

-We believe that all experiences bring value for positive social change, including knowledge and insights gained through direct personal experience of social issue(s) or injustice(s).
-We are committed to ensuring that people with lived experience have access to this programme and value applications from ‘experts by experience’ and positively encourage applicants to reflect their lived as well as learnt expertise in their applications.
+We believe that all experiences bring value for positive social change, including knowledge and insights gained through direct first-hand experience of social issue(s) or injustice(s).
+We are committed to ensuring that people with lived experience have access to this programme and we value applications from ‘experts by experience’ / ‘lived experienced leaders’ and positively encourage applicants to reflect their lived as well as learnt expertise in their applications.

 Salary of £23,000 to £25,000

 Up to £25,000 salaried job (£23,000 outside of London) where you’ll gain direct experience in a grant-giving role with a leading host foundation or trust.

 You’ll undergo an extensive professional development programme led by industry experts.
 The programme will comprise group and self-directed learning, coaching, mentoring and a supported individual research.
 The programme will be facilitated by experts across the sector and run by specialist organisations in people development and social change